Offer a CSA Program

 What is CSA?

-Community Supported Agriculture (CSA) is a subscription-based model of buying food from a local farm.
+Community Supported Agriculture (CSA) is a subscription-based model that allows individuals to purchase food directly from a local farm.
 Members sign up ahead of the season and then receive a share of the farm's harvest.
 CSA shares can be purchased for produce, meat, eggs, and other farm products and picked up on a regular basis throughout the growing season.

 Workplace CSA Vouchers

-KY Farm Share Coalition supports workplaces in promoting weekly produce CSA shares through a CSA voucher program.
-CSA vouchers are a financial incentive (generally $200+ per voucher) that employers can choose to offer towards the total share cost for a 20+ week CSA program as a employee wellness benefit.
-Vouchers are proven to increase access to fresh foods, promote long-term employee health, and serve as a investment in building a more local, organic regional food system.
+Kentucky Farm Share Coalition supports workplaces in promoting weekly produce CSA shares through a CSA voucher program.
+CSA vouchers are a financial incentive (generally $ 200 or more per voucher) that employers can choose to offer towards the total share cost for a 20-week or longer CSA program as an employee wellness benefit.
+Vouchers can increase access to fresh foods, promote long-term employee health, and serve as an investment in building a more local, organic, and regional food system.

 Impact of CSA on Employee Health